marten-voorberg/SEF-CICD/README.md

 # DD2480 Assignment 2

+## Project Description
+This is a small CI server dedicated for Github.
+The server supports the building and testing of Gradle projects.

 ## Keys and Configurations
 In order to correctly interact with Github's commit status API, you should keep your github token as a single string in a text file located in secrets/github_token.